dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 ## Exercise

 Your team have just finalized their first container project which they have deployed to DockerHub.
-They are now looking for your help to deploy the containers to the Hellman cluster so they can leverage that managed k8s services and focus on building new features for our company:
+They are now looking for your help to deploy the containers to a k8s cluster so they can leverage its managed services and focus on building new features for DFDS.

 ### 1. Create your project directory
 `mkdir /kata1`<br/>
 `cd /kata1`

 ### 2. Create deployment manifest
-Create a file named "api_mvc_deployment.yml" and add two Deployment objects for our Web Api + MVC containers:
+Create a file named "solution_deployments.yml" and add two Deployment objects for our api + mvc containers:

 ```
 apiVersion: apps/v1